adambray/spring-samples/README.md

 mechanism, and a `sql-backed-persistence` module containing a database plugin.
 The gradle buildscripts define the dependencies between the modules.

+In particular, the `sql-backed-persistence` module has a test dependency on the `core` module's test source set, because it needs access to an abstract repository test to extend for the implementation it provides.
+See the `build.gradle` file in the `sql-backed-persistence` module to see how that dependency is defined.

 ### @Bean and @Import for building a Spring context without wide package scanning

 The `core` module has no Spring dependency, so the use case classes are not